hcai-mms/hcai-mms.github.io/_publications/2023_WSDM_Schedl_TutorialTrustworthyARS.md

 # - Max Mustermann # there is no .md file for this person.
 authors:
 - schedl
-- Emilia Gómez
+- Gómez, Emilia
-- Elisabeth Lex
+- Lex, Elisabeth

 # abreviation of the journal/conference ... e.g. IEEE TVCG
 journal-short: WSDM